ElliotNB/observable-slim/README.md

 http://www.opensource.org/licenses/MIT

 ## Overview
 Observable Slim is a singleton that utilizes ES6 Proxies to observe changes made to an object and any nested children of that object.
-It is intended to assist with state management and one-way data binding.
-Observable Slim aspires to be as lightweight and simple as possible.
-Minifies down to roughly 3000 characters.
+Observable Slim aspires to be as highly performant and lightweight as possible.
+Minifies down to 5KB.

+Observable Slim was originally built as part of the **[Nimbly](https://github.com/elliotnb/nimbly)** JS framework where it assists with state management, state mutation triggers and one-way data binding.
+Observerable Slim was separated out from Nimbly in order to serve use cases outside of the scope of the **[Nimbly](https://github.com/elliotnb/nimbly)** framework.

 ## Install